 He seemed intelligent enough.
 I took his number because I did want to check on him again.
 As he walked me out of the park the other men who had laid out their palates to sleep under the stars that night were literally screaming “Please don’t go!
 Please don’t go!”

-They would get it from me, energetically, from afar, and nature, hopefully…if they accept it.
+They would get it from me, energetically, from afar, and nature, hopefully…if they chose to accept it.

 I politely said “goodbye” to the men and allowed the drunk Mexican to walk me out of the park.
-He had told me secrets about the snake who only comes out every seven days to feed on the park rats, the giant turtle who stays in the middle of the lake and never comes to the shore, and the two ducklings, one sick, one well, who he had named after his brother who died in Mexico. and the nickname they used to call him in Spanish, “repairman” and “lamb.”
+He had told me secrets about the snake who only comes out every seven days to feed on the park rats, the giant turtle who stays in the middle of the lake and never comes to the shore, and the two ducklings, one sick, one well, who he had named after his brother who died in Mexico.
+He gave the ducklings nicknames they used to call him in Spanish, “repairman” and “lamb.”